- Storytime for Toddlers at Miles

 21 October – 10 December 2019

 Kardia Stokes | Australia Du schöne!
 2019 | Photography on canvas | 51cm x 100cm

 Do you have a desire to express yourself through the written word?

 Join a local group of enthusiastic writers who set writing challenges each month and then share their results in an atmosphere of good humour and support.
-The group meet on the 3rd Tuesday of each month at 5pm at Miles Library.
+The group meet on the third Tuesday of each month at 5pm in the Murilla Room.

 All members are free to follow their own project and enjoy support from the group.

 New writers welcome by contacting Roxy Bidgood at firstname.lastname@example.org